 The Gunners have their usual spot in the top-four under intense pressure currently, with a huge upturn in fortunes needed to leapfrog two of Liverpool, Manchester United or Manchester City.
 At the other end of the table, Boro sit six points behind the safety zone, albeit with two games in hand, and a loss today would put their Premier League life in jeopardy.

-Tonight’s hosts come into the match without a win in their last seven outings, losing five of those, and are amongst those least in form in the division.
-We have the worst form of the top seven of the division, with our recent win against West Ham posing as our only three point gain since February.
+Tonight’s hosts come into the match without a win in their last seven outings, losing five of those, and are amongst those least in form in the division, so it’s no surprise that the Gunners are the hot favourites on Betfair UK.
+But we are also in a little bit of a crisis, with the worst form of the top seven of the division, with our recent win against West Ham posing as our only three point gain since February.

 Tonight’s match is a must-win for both sides, and I will be disappointed if the players don’t show that with some fight and fluency.

 We may be boosted by the returns of key duo Laurent Koscielny and Petr Cech, who Arsene Wenger claimed were ‘80% likely’ to be fit to feature.
 David Ospina and Lucas Perez are still believed to be sidelined along with long-term absentee Santi Cazorla.